Amélie Mauresmo: Performance at Grand Slam tournaments

 Although Mauresmo had been one of the top singles players for several years, she did not have success in winning Grand Slam tournaments until 2006.
 Mauresmo was criticized for her mental strength after succumbing to nerves in those events.
 In consecutive Wimbledon semifinals, she lost to Serena Williams and Lindsay Davenport after leading comfortably.
 Before her 2006 Australian Open title, Mauresmo was often touted as "the greatest women's player never to win a Grand Slam."
-After winning the 2006 Wimbledon title, Mauresmo openly joked, "I don't want anyone to talk about my nerves any more."
+After winning the 2006 Wimbledon title, Mauresmo openly joked, "I don't want anyone to talk about my nerves anymore."

 Mauresmo is one of several tennis players, male or female, to have reached the top ranking without first winning a Grand Slam singles title.
 Other players who had done so were Kim Clijsters, Ivan Lendl, Marcelo Ríos, Jelena Janković, Dinara Safina, Caroline Wozniacki, Karolina Pliskova and Simona Halep.

 Personal life

-On 16 August 2015, Mauresmo announced that she had given birth to a baby boy named Aaron.
+In April 2015, Mauresmo announced via Twitter that she was pregnant and expecting the baby in August.
+On 16 August 2015, it was announced that she had given birth to a baby boy named Aaron.
 She gave birth to her daughter, Ayla, on 26 April 2017.

+Mauresmo was one of the final torch runners at the 2024 Summer Olympics opening ceremony.